This cheat sheet provides a collection of useful commands for the OSCP certification exam.

 nmap -O <target> --osscan-guess

-// Scan with NSE script
+// Scan with NSE script-A: OS version detection, script scanning, and traceroute

 nmap --script http-headers <target>